WYihei/ChineseNodifyWiki/Getting-Started.md

-# Components Overview

-It is _important_ to know how components are named and what's their role in the visual tree of the editor in order to understand the code and the documentation.
+It is _important_ to understand how components are named and what's their role in the visual tree of the editor in order to understand the code and the documentation.

 ## Hierarchy and terminology